amandabledsoe/Exercises6-13_Loops_Expressions_Control/README.md

-This my solution for Exercises 6-13 for Strings, Numbers, and Console of the 2022 C# .NET After-Hours Boot Camp at Grand Circus.
+This my solution for Exercises 6-13 for Loops, Expressions, Control of the 2022 C# .NET After-Hours Boot Camp at Grand Circus.

 # EXERCISES: Loops, Expressions, and Control